kubetail-org/kubetail-nix/README.md

 # Nix Packaging for Kubetail

-This repository contains Nix packaging for the [Kubetail](https://github.com/kubetail-org/kubetail) project.
+This repository contains Nix packaging for the [`kubetail`](https://github.com/kubetail-org/kubetail) CLI tool.
 It is meant to be consumed primarily as a flake but the `default.nix` can also be imported directly by non-flakes too.

-Available Packages:

-- `kubetail` (default) - The kubetail CLI tool

-Additional packages may be added in the future.

 ## Flake